beowolx/rensa/README.md

 3. **Batch when possible**: If you receive data in small batches, process them together for better performance.
 4. **Memory management**: For very large datasets, consider implementing a sliding window or periodic cleanup of old entries.

-## Algorithm Comparison: R-MinHash vs. C-MinHash vs. OptDensMinHash vs. Datasketch
+## Algorithm Comparison: R-MinHash vs. C-MinHash vs. Datasketch

-Rensa offers three MinHash implementations (`RMinHash`, `CMinHash`, `OptDensMinHash`), each with different trade-offs compared to each other and the popular `datasketch` library.
+Rensa offers two MinHash implementations (`RMinHash`, `CMinHash`), each with different trade-offs compared to each other and the popular `datasketch` library.

 Based on the latest `advanced_benchmark.py` results (averaged over 5 runs on the `gretelai/synthetic_text_to_sql` dataset, 100,000 rows, in a Macbook Pro M2 32GB):